Karimoto/Dante-bot/README.md

 ## About
 This bot was created to increase the satisfaction of playing Skyblock on [Hypixel Network](https://hypixel.net/), now you can easily compare your stats with your guild mates and possibly make fun of them (or the other way around).
 For guild leaders it is a great tool to monitor the progress or activity of players, a deeper analysis (soon) will allow you to manage the guild more effectively (probably, just don't be too harsh on them please).

+## Before you start
+Bot is still under heavy development, therefore it is not free from bugs (like any software).
+Please consider reporting every error you encounter.
+Thank u very much!

 ## Discord invite
 Soon